mattermost/docs/source/developer/fx-guidelines.rst

-FX Guidelines
+UX Guidelines
 ========================

-The purpose of the Mattermost Fan eXperience Guidelines ("FX Guidelines") is to deliver a level of usability and consistency that turns users of Mattermost software into fans of the Mattermost experience.
+The purpose of the Mattermost User Experience Guidelines ("UX Guidelines") is to deliver a level of usability and consistency that turns users of Mattermost software into fans of the Mattermost experience.

 ---------------------------